kocuj/di/README.md

 $di = new Di();
 ```

 It will create a Kocuj DI library object.
 You can create more Di objects, but it is not recommended.
+The better solution is to create more DI containers, which will be explained in the next part of this documentation.

 After the construction, the $di variable will have one container for Dependency Injection, which you can get by using the following code: